lodelestra-edu/docker-compose-training/README.md

 3. Use `docker exec` to open an interactive shell into the phpmyadmin running container.
 Display the file /etc/hosts.
 What is the ip address of your mysql container?
 4. Login to the phpmyadmin page

+### A.2/ Use user-bridge network
+Same as part A/ with user-bridge network instead of link.

 ## B/ All in one file.
 You can run and connect multiple containers manually in command line, but it's not very effective and not scalable.
 Imagine you doing that with a 5, 10 or 15 containers application.